CMSgov/ab2d-website/claims-data-details.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.md code=jsonSnippet language="json" %}

+*Note: The code value for identifier-currency will be current.*

 Whereas if the MBI was historic then the value would be switched to historic.

 {% capture jsonSnippet %}{% raw %}